-Hormone replacement therapy (HRT) is a type of treatment where the body is given hormones to prevent or treat certain medical conditions (such as treating symptoms of menopause in women and preventing osteoporosis).
+Hormone replacement therapy (HRT) is a type of treatment that involves taking hormones to prevent or treat certain medical conditions.
+Common uses for HRT include treating menopause in women and preventing osteoporosis.

-The hormones used in HRT are synthetic hormones, which means they are created in a laboratory (rather than by the body), but they act like natural hormones once inside the body.
+The hormones used in HRT are synthetic hormones.
+This means they are created in a laboratory (rather than by the body).
+Once these hormones are inside the body, they act like natural hormones.

-In the past, doctors routinely prescribed HRT because they hoped it could help guard against certain diseases as well as treat the symptoms of menopause.
-The diseases doctors hoped HRT could help prevent included osteoporosis, heart disease and cancer.
-Information from studies on HRT suggests that for most women, the risks of using HRT outweigh the benefits.
+In the past, doctors routinely prescribed HRT.
+They hoped it could help guard against certain diseases and treat the symptoms of menopause.
+The diseases doctors hoped HRT could help prevent included osteoporosis, heart disease, and cancer.
+Information from research studies suggests HRT may not be safe for most women.
+This means the risks of using HRT outweigh the benefits.
 For a few women, benefits may outweigh the risks.
 This is why it is important to talk to your doctor about HRT.

 What is the Women’s Health Initiative?

 The Women’s Health Initiative (WHI) was a set of studies conducted by the National Institutes of Health, a division of the U.S. Department of Health and Human Services.
 Through these studies, researchers gathered information about the health of women who have gone through menopause.
 In the HRT trial, researchers were studying the effects of HRT on the health of postmenopausal women.
-Researchers were trying to determine whether using HRT affects a woman’s chances of developing breast and colorectal cancers, heart disease and osteoporosis after she has gone through menopause.
+Researchers were trying to determine whether using HRT affects a woman’s chances of developing:

 Who was involved in the HRT trial?

 Two groups of women were involved in the HRT trial:

 - Women who had undergone hysterectomy (surgical removal of the uterus).
 This group took either estrogen or a placebo (sugar pill).